-Your server is now running, and you have been dropped into the server administrator control panel.
-Now type
+Your server is now running, and you have been presented with the server administrator control panel.
+Try typing

 Output[21:15:37] [Server thread/INFO]: /advancement (grant|revoke) [21:15:37] [Server thread/INFO]: /ban <targets> [<reason>] [21:15:37] [Server thread/INFO]: /ban-ip <target> [<reason>] [21:15:37] [Server thread/INFO]: /banlist [ips|players] ...

-From this terminal you can execute administrator commands and control your Minecraft server.
-Now let’s use
+From this terminal you can run administrator commands and control your Minecraft server.
+Now you’ll learn to use

-screen to keep your new server running, even after you log out.
+screen to keep your Minecraft server running after you log out of the terminal.
 Then you can connect to your Minecraft client and start a new game.

 Now that you have your server up, you want it to remain running even after you disconnect from your SSH session.
 Since you used